lucanicoladebiasi/ob/README.md

 using the `.refund` property to encode
 * `refund.tx`: time stamp and KECCAK `Transfer` hash
 * `refund.signedTx`: "solver"'s signature of `refund.tx`.

+The "refund" is represented by the `src/dto/Refund.ts` interface and can be optional present in `transaction` because it is the data structure the "solver" service fills to sign as "solver" and send to the "market", hence the database, the data to build the "transaction" records, used later to refund.

 The homework imagines four stakeholders build from secret mnemonic
 ```text